The Widow's Tears: Synopsis

 The main plot of the last two acts (which draws upon the Ephesian Matron story in the Satyricon of Petronius Arbiter) provides a twist to the situation of the preceding subplot.
 In their conversations over his plans to woo Eudora, Tharsalio resents his brother's critical attitude; to pay him back, Tharsalio makes Lysander doubt his wife.
 Like Eudora, Lysander's wife Cynthia has vowed not to remarry if she is ever widowed.
-Tharsalio goads his brother on precisely this point, and Lysander is so provoked that he decides upon an extreme strategem.
+Tharsalio goads his brother on precisely this point, and Lysander is so provoked that he decides upon an extreme stratagem.
 Lysander fakes his own death, spreading the false report that he has been killed by bandits while travelling; Cynthia, believing these false reports, is prostrate with grief.
 (Eudora's servant Lycus, a confidant of Lysander and Tharsalio who is aware of the plot, is the only one to protest its emotional cruelty: "men hunt hares to death for their sports, but the poor beasts die in earnest.")

 Lysander returns to the city, disguised as a soldier of the night watch, to see the result of his ruse.
 In a series of somewhat macabre graveyard scenes, the disguised Lysander finds Cynthia mourning at the family tomb, where she has gone without food or sleep for the past five days.
 He cajoles and persuades her to take food and wine, and exploits her emotional vulnerability to seduce her and persuade her to "marry" him.
 Tharsalio spies upon these events, without realizing that the soldier is Lysander in disguise; he triumphs is this apparent confirmation of his cynical attitude toward women: